Emilio Bozzi is born in Milan (Wikipedia).

 The last year of competition for the Legnano Team.

-Legnano starts to suspend the two alpha, four numeric serial numbers (EX3632) stamped on the seat lug.
+Legnano suspends the two alpha, four numeric serial numbers (EX3632) stamped on the seat lug.

-The Roma Olimpiade drops the chrome plating from the head tube lugs, fork and stay ends.
+Legnano suspends the chrome plating on the head tube lugs, fork and stay ends on most Roma Olimpiade models.

 1968 – 1969